-The Company has incurred operating losses and negative operating cash flows in each period since it was founded in 2006, and as of 31 December 2021, the Company has a loss brought forward of EUR 142.7 million.
-Since the end of 2021, the Company successfully raised EUR 28.4 million in March 2022 via the Private Placement and EUR 10.0 million in July 2022 via the Kreos Loan Agreement.
-Together with existing cash resources, the net proceeds from the Private Placement and Kreos Loan Agreement are expected to extend the current cash runway of the Company into the third quarter of 2023.
+The Company has incurred operating losses and negative operating cash flows in each period since it was founded in 2006, and as of 31 December 2022, the Company has a loss brought forward of EUR 173.5 million.
+Since the end of 2022, the Company successfully raised EUR 15.78 million (in April and May 2023) via the Private Placement and entered into amendments agreements in order to amend the repayment terms under certain loan agreements.
+Other than the Subordinated Loan Agreements and the Kreos Loan Agreement (under which the Company cannot make further drawings), the Company has no other outstanding debt facilities under which it can make additional drawings. (see also "Business Overview" and "Material contracts", subsections "Subordinated Loan Agreements" and "Kreos Loan Agreement".).

+Together with existing cash resources, the net proceeds from the Private Placement (and taking into account the amendments to the repayment terms of certain loan agreements) are expected to extend the current cash runway of the Company into the first guarter of 2024.

-However, the Company's 12 month working capital shortfall as of the date of this Prospectus is approximately EUR 2.0 million to mid July 2023.
+However, the Company's 12 month working capital shortfall as of the date of this Prospectus is approximately EUR 11.7 million to mid July 2024.

-The Company is still in its development phase conducting clinical trials in order to achieve regulatory marketing approvals, which entails various risks and uncertainties, including but not limited to the uncertainty of the development process and the timing of achieving profitability.
+The Company is still in its development phase for its alfapump® and DSR® products, and is conducting several clinical trials in order to achieve regulatory marketing approvals for these products.
+This entails various risks and uncertainties, including but not limited to the uncertainty of the development process and the timing of achieving profitability.

 The Company's ability to continue operations also depends on its ability to raise additional capital and to refinance existing debt, in order to fund operations and assure the solvency of the Company until revenues reach a level to sustain positive cash flows.